-This operation is financed principally by two revenue sources.
-First, every improved parcel in Lincoln County is billed an availability fee for the landfill and the convenience and recycling centers.
+This operation is financed principally by three (3) revenue sources.
+First, every improved parcel in Lincoln County is billed as an availability fee for the use of the landfill and the convenience sites.
 Citizens are mailed a decal to place in the window of a vehicle showing that they are from Lincoln County and can use these facilities.
 This has become necessary to keep out-of-county residents from bringing their garbage to our landfill and convenience & recycling centers.
 The second source of revenue is the tipping fee for MSW and C&D. These are charged on a per ton basis to those companies that haul garbage and construction waste to the landfill.
 All fees are outlined in the Solid Waste Operations Manual.
+Third source, is the sale of recycled material, such as scrap metal, cardboard, textile material, mixed paper, aluminum cans and etc. These materials either are collected by a vendor or hauled to the vendor.
+More participation of recycling increases revenue and decrease landfill cost.